Megan Moroney: Early career (2020–2021)

+Breakthrough and Lucky (2022–2023)

+Her next single release was "Tennessee Orange" in 2022, a track on which Bush served as producer.
 After the song became popular through online streaming, Moroney signed with Sony Music, originally on the Arista Nashville label.
 In late 2022, "Tennessee Orange" debuted at number 94 on the Billboard Hot 100, giving Moroney her first chart entry.
 At the time, the song also charted on Billboard Hot Country Songs and Country Airplay.

 After a reorganisation of Sony Music while the song was climbing the charts, Sony transferred Moroney to Columbia Records Nashville.
 On May 5, 2023, Moroney released her debut album Lucky.
 The album featured the singles "Tennessee Orange" and "I'm Not Pretty".
 The album reached the top 40 of the Billboard 200.
 The album was named as the Best Country and American album of 2023 by Rolling Stone with writer Jonathan Bernstein saying that Moroney created a "casual, youth-conversant tone [which] makes it shine and comes naturally".
 A deluxe version of the album was released on September 22.
 2023.
 She released a cover version of Chris Stapleton's 2013 single "What Are You Listening To?" as an Amazon Music exclusive on October 6, 2023.
 The song was released on other streaming platforms in January 2024.

+Am I Okay?
+(2024–2025)

 Since then, she has released a song with Old Dominion titled "Can't Break Up Now", a single "No Caller ID", and the deluxe version of her debut album Lucky.
-On May 2, 2024, Moroney announced her second album Am I Okay?
+On May 2, 2024, Moroney announced her second album Am I Okay?.
 It was released on July 12, 2024.
 On November 1, 2024, Moroney released her first Christmas album, an EP entitled Blue Christmas...Duh.
 In March of 2025, Moroney embarked on her Am I Okay?
-Tour in Montreal, Quebec and it spans dates across North America, set to end in October in Tampa, Florida.
+Tour in Montreal, Quebec ending in October 2025 in Tampa, Florida.

-Moroney writes/co-writes all of her own music.
+Cloud 9 (2025–present)

+"6 Months Later" was released as the album's first single on June 20, 2025.
+On October 14, 2025, Moroney announced "Beautiful Things", which was released as the second single on October 27, 2025.
+On November 9, 2025, she took to social media to post a teaser trailer for the album, opening a window from a blue backdrop of the Am I Okay? album cover fading into a pink color, with the instrumental of the album's title track playing in the background.
+On November 11, the album's release date and name were officially revealed and slated for a February 20, 2026 date.
+This would become her first No. 1 on the Billboard 200, debuting with 147,000 equivalent album units in the US for the week ending Feb.
+26.